Attach Files to a Task tasks.task.files.attach

 fileId* |

-The identifier of the file on Disk.
-The file identifier can be obtained in two ways.
+The identifier of the file on Drive.
+You can obtain the file identifier in two ways.
 Use one of the file upload methods: Use one of the methods to get the list of files: |

 Code Examples